ujikCz/ReactiveHTML/README.md

 ### Element method
 Element method is the only one method, that have to be defined else it will throw Error.
+You have to return virtual element in this method.
+Cannot be return null or undefined, else it throw error.

 ### Simple component
 this example with component has the same output as the Hello world example, but with component based elements

 ```